BigBayes/SGMCMC.jl/README.md

   - Some toy models
   - Bayesian logistic regression
   - Bayesian neural networks for classification and regression

 We will add a simple matrix factorization model for collaborative filtering soon.
-Further plans include topic models.